Introduction

 Property size limits

 This is a well-documented limit you can find on the same page as the request limits above.
-One example of such a limit is a Text property can only be up to 2,000 characters.
-There is no limit on length in the Notion app itself, as documented in the Developer’s Docs:
+One example of such a limit is a Rich Text object can only be up to 2,000 characters.
+And a array of block types can be up to 100 blocks in length.
+This means the max-length of a Rich Text property is 200,000 characters (2,000 characters * 100 blocks).

 These limits apply to requests sent to Notion’s API only.
 There are different limits on the number of relations and people mentions in responses returned by the API.